aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 To take profit @ $2.90: use Sell; Order Type : Limit Order & enter price $2.90

 ## Concepts
+### Dollar-cost averaging
+Dollar-cost averaging” is a popular way to buy stocks over an extended period (weeks or months, say).
+An investor effectively pays the average price over that period, rather than the price on any given day – and if they're spending the same amount every time, they naturally purchase more stocks when prices go down and fewer when prices go up (via finimize)

 ### Opportunity cost
 Every time you spend money on a good, and not invest it, the chance to have that amount compound over time is lost forever.